India

 Alawites ▸ Facts ▸ Comments ▸ News ▸ Videos

-Alawites are an Arab ethnoreligious group who live primarily in the Levant region in West Asia and follow Alawism.
-A sect of Islam that splintered from early Shia as a ghulat branch during the ninth century, Alawites venerate Ali ibn Abi Talib, the "first Imam" in the Twelver school, as a manifestation of the divine essence.
+Alawites are an Arab ethnoreligious group who live primarily in the Levant region in West Asia and follow Alawism, an offshoot of Shia Islam as a ghulat branch during the ninth century.
+Alawites venerate Ali ibn Abi Talib, the "first Imam" in the Twelver school, as a manifestation of the divine essence.
 It is the only ghulat sect still in existence today.
 The group was founded during the ninth century by Ibn Nusayr, who was a disciple of the tenth Twelver Imam, Ali al-Hadi, and of the eleventh Twelver Imam, Hasan al-Askari.
 For this reason, Alawites are also called Nusayris.

 You Might Like